DavidvtWout/esphome-matter/docs/actions.md

     effect_identifier: # Either delayed_all_off or dying_light
     # effect_variant: 0

-# Turn on and recall the device's global scene, if the device supports scenes.
+# This command allows the recall of the settings when the device was turned off.
 matter.send_command: some_endpoint.on_off.on_with_recall_global_scene

 # Intended for motion sensors temporarily turning on a light.
+# Official description: This command allows devices to be turned on for a specific duration with a
+#  guarded off duration so that SHOULD the device be subsequently turned off, further OnWithTimedOff
+#  commands, received during this time, are prevented from turning the devices back on.
 matter.send_command:
   path: some_endpoint.on_off.on_with_timed_off
   arguments:
     on_time: # s
-    # on_off_control: 0  # No idea what this does.
-You'll have to figure that out yourself.
+    # on_off_control: []  # Bitmap option: accept_only_when_on
     # off_wait_time: 0s  # Time before accepting another on_with_timed_off command.
 ```